A7med7x7/ReproGen/README.md

  ./ReproGen/scripts/generate_env.sh
 ```

+you will be prompted to enter your HuggingFace Token,after inputting.
-Expected output: you should see something like:
+you should see something like:

 `✅ The .env file has been generated successfully at : /home/cc/.env`